lilleyz7/cocktailHour/README.md

   - Simply enter the command "random"

 3. Help Command
   - Enter the term "help"
   - Response will be the other available commands

 4. Exit
-   -Enter "exit" to quit the program
+   - Enter "exit" to quit the program